 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at hotel.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Hike to Tilicho Mesokanto Pass is available now on USD 1,225 per person.
-But of course, the trip price will vary according to group size.
+Hike at Tilicho Mesokanto Pass is available now on USD 1,225 per person.
+But of course, the trip price varies according to group size.
 Taking flights to and from Pokhara saves your time and riding the bus reduces the trip expenses.
 For the deluxe and luxury trekking tour plan, we add Pokhara – Kathmandu round trip airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN).

 Likewise, 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 - Kathmandu international airport transfer by private vehicles.

 - 2 nights Twin sharing Tourist standard accommodation in Kathmandu with Breakfast plan